 This publication is intended as an international harmonized publication for the worldwide use and application by all members of Asia Industrial Gases Association (AIGA), Compressed Gas Association (CGA), EIGA, and Japan Industrial and Medical Gases Association (JIMGA).
-Regional editions have the same technical content as the EIGA edition, however, there are editorial changes primarily in formatting, units used and spelling.
-Also, any references to regional regulatory requirements are those that apply to European requirements.
+Each association's technical content is identical, except for regional regulatory requirements and minor changes in formatting and spelling.